stephenbnicar/BeaData.jl/README.md

 * `endyear`
 * `df`: a `DataFrame` containing the data values; column names are the line numbers from the table

+## Note
+All requests to the BEA API currently throw an `HTTP Parser Exception`.
+This appears **not** to be a client-side issue, but caused rather by the data returned by the BEA server (a similar error occurs when using R).

 # Disclaimer
 BeaData is not affiliated with, officially maintained, or otherwise supported by the Bureau of Economic Analysis.